vramework/vramework-website/docs/20-security/20-user-sessions.md

 ### Default Session Service

-The default implementation provided by Vramework is called `VrameworkSessionService`.
+The default implementation provided by Vramework is called `VrameworkHTTPSessionService`.

 ## Retrieving a Session

-The `VrameworkSessionService` attempts to retrieve a session using the following mechanisms, in this order:
+The `VrameworkHTTPSessionService` attempts to retrieve a session using the following mechanisms, in this order:

 ### 1. API Key in Header (`x-api-key`)